bb-io/MicrosoftTeams/README.md

       Files.ReadWrite, offline_access
     * Alternatively, use the `OAuth2 (Azure app) with custom scopes` connection type to specify your own scopes.
       Paste them exactly as they appear in your Azure app - Microsoft will reject authorization if you include any scopes not registered there.
+      Include the `User.Read` scope in your custom scopes and make sure it is also added under API permissions in your Azure app, as it is used to validate the connection.

 - Go to _Manage_ > _Authentication_ and click _Add a platform_.
 Choose _Web_ and enter this redirect URI: https://bridge.blackbird.io/api/AuthorizationCode
 - Go to _Manage_ > _Certificates & secrets_ and click _New client secret_.
 Enter a description (optional) and set the expiration time. **Copy the created secret value, as you won't be able to see it again**.
 - Go to _Overview_ and copy the _Application (client) ID_ and _Directory (tenant) ID_.
 Use these values to register your connection in Blackbird.